meditationstuff/protocol_1/index.md

 [<a href="#109ah">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

+# <a id="p12" href="#p12">p12:</a>

+The official practice-ish: "Don't try to change anything, including not trying to not try to change things." [sic]

+Broken down a little bit and phrased a little bit differently:

+Try to let things be and happen and change as they are without [you yourself] trying to make anything different in each moment, and the next.
+If you find yourself trying to do that ("Try to let things be and happen and change..."), that is itself trying to change things, but don't try to change that...

+See also:

+* <a href="#more-compressed-pith-instructions">more compressed pith instructions</a>

+[<a href="#109a1h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>